ystia/yorc/doc/bootstrap.rst

 on several nodes as described in :ref:`Run Yorc in HA mode <yorc_ha_section>`, using ``yorc bootstrap`` command line option ``--deployment_type HA`` described below.

+When flag ``--insecure`` is not specified, a secured installation will performed:
+  * TLS with mutual authentication between components will be configured,
+  * a Vault will be installed and used to store infrastructure credentials.

 Configuration values can be provided by the user:

  * in interactive mode,